-This is the first full financial year for Malita Investments p.l.c. ("the Company" or "Malita") following its setup on the 3 June 2011.
-Malita was setup as a fully-owned government entity to acquire, develop, manage and operate a portfolio of immovable assets to include a selection of properties that are of strategic national importance.
+As at the time of preparing this report, Malita Investments p.l.c. ("Malita" or "the Company") is heading towards its third year of operation having been set up in June 2011 to acquire, develop, manage and operate a portfolio of immovable assets to include a selection of properties that are of strategic national importance.